bsmith89/StrainFacts-manuscript/doc/submission.md

 ### Genotype comparisons

 Inferred fuzzy genotypes were discretized to zero or one for downstream analyses.
-Similarly, when comparing genotypes to the metagenotype consensus or SCGs, observed allele frequencies were discretized to the majority allele.
 SNP sites without coverage were treated as unobserved.
-Distances between genotypes were calculated as the masked, normalized Hamming distance, the fraction of alleles that do not agree, ignoring unobserved SNP.
+Distances between genotypes
+were calculated as the masked, normalized Hamming distance, the fraction of alleles that do not agree, ignoring unobserved SNPs.
+Similarly, SCG genotypes and the metagenotype consensus were discretized to the majority allele.
+In comparing the distance between SCGs and these inferred genotypes sites missing from either the SCG or the metagenotype were treated as unobserved.
 Metagenotype entropy, a proxy for strain heterogeneity, was calculated for each sample as the depth weighted mean allele frequency entropy:
 $\frac{1}{\sum_g{m_{ig}}} \sum_g -m_{ig} [(\hat{p}_{ig} \log_2(\hat{p}_{ig}) + (1 - \hat{p}_{ig}) \log_2(1 - \hat{p}_{ig})]$